 - Low risk bucket for attenuation levels higher than the highest value

-The Application developers then establish the constant for each bucket (0%–250%).
-The encounter length in minutes is then adjusted with the constant of its bucket.
+The developers then establish the constant for each bucket (0%–250%).
+The encounter length in minutes is then adjusted by the constant of its bucket.

 Finally, the app developers establish the level of minimal risk score (in minutes).
 If the total time of the encounter adjusted with the constants is greater than or equal to minimal risk score, the encounter is evaluated as risky and the exposure notification is displayed.
 If the total time is lower than the minimal risk score, the encounter is considered to be non-risky.